LaunchCodeEducation/java-web-dev-curriculum/content/models-and-model-binding/exercises/_index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-Add functionality to edit event objects in your `coding-events` application.
+Add functionality to edit event objects in your `codingevents` application.
 These exercises assume that you have added all of the code from this section of the book and your application resembles the [model-binding branch of CodingEventsJava](https://github.com/LaunchCodeEducation/CodingEventsJava/tree/model-binding).

 Create a new branch from here with a descriptive name, such as `edit-events`.
 The edit form will resemble the form used to create an event.